Film and Animation Bachelor of Fine Arts Degree

 SOFA-217 | Animation Production Workshop I This course will provide the first practical experience of building a complete animated film from conception to finish.
 Students will apply their knowledge within the greater context of an animation production pipeline.
 Weekly workshops are focused on helping students plan, develop, and execute their work with regular milestones and deadlines.
 Students will practice time-management and build skills to adhere to deadlines, and will present their completed films to the RIT community.
 (Prerequisites: (SOFA-203 or SOFA-215 or SOFA-522) and SOFA-228 or equivalent courses.)
 Lec/Lab 4 (Spring). |

 SOFA-228 | Animation Scriptwriting and Storyboard (WI-PR) This course concentrates on the structures of temporal organization for the screen in all animated productions.
-Particular attention is paid to the structures of scriptwriting and the layout of movements and visual composition via editing into storyboards.
-Various individual written script projects will be required of the student, leading to a final production script for an animated film that will be fully storyboarded and formatted.
-Particular attention will be paid to the visual storytelling aspects of converting a written script.
-Layouts from the production will also be developed.
+Particular attention is paid to the structures of writing and the layout of movements and visual composition via editing into storyboards.
+Various individual written projects will be required of the student, leading to a final story for an animated film that will be fully storyboarded and formatted.
 (Prerequisites: FDTN-121 or FDTN-131 or equivalent courses and completion of First Year Writing (FYW) requirement.

 Co-requisites: SOFA-203 or SOFA-215 or SOFA-522 or equivalent courses.)
 Lecture 3 (Fall). |